 On a bright Friday afternoon at the end of March, Nick Davies, the multi-award-winning journalist sat down for an interview with Exeposé Features.
 Davies was in Exeter to deliver a talk as a part of Exeter’s ‘Creative Dialogues’ series, in conversation with Honorary Exeter Professor of Film Practice and renown director, producer and screenwriter, Don […]

-This past weekend marked the 20th anniversary of Sir William Macpherson’s report into police handling of the Stephen Lawrence Case.
+Bryan Knight reports on the 20th anniversary of the Macpherson Report that labelled the Met ‘Institutional Racism’ This past weekend marked the 20th anniversary of Sir William Macpherson’s report into police handling of the Stephen Lawrence Case.
 The report famously labelled London’s Metropolitan Police as ‘institutionally racist’ and set out numerous recommendations.
-One must reflect on the Stephen Lawrence murder case in order to contextualise the Macpherson report.
-Lawrence was an 18-year-old man […]
+One must reflect on […]

-In recent weeks several critics of American President Donald Trump were sent suspicious packages containing pipe bombs.
-The apparent threat, made to the recipients, seems climactic of a global phenomenon that has been gaining potency over recent years: incivility.
-Floridian Cesar Sayoc was arrested after authorities named him as a suspect for sending the packages. […]
+Online Features Editor Bryan Knight offers an analysis of the divisive nature of international politics and explains why there is a need for a return to civility.
+In recent weeks, several critics of American President Donald Trump were sent suspicious packages containing pipe bombs.
+The apparent threat, made to the recipients, seems climactic of a […]

 In April, Abiy Ahmed was sworn in as the new Prime Minister of Ethiopia after the forced resignation of his predecessor Hailemariam Desalegn.
 When Ahmed proclaimed that “This is a very historic moment for Ethiopia”, few could envisage the actions that would follow his words.
 In only a few months of his premiership, Ahmed has […]